 In some instances, our clients have cooperated in the SafeSport investigation, only to wait indefinitely (months or even more than a year) for a decision.
 These problems with SafeSport need to be fixed in the long run.
 But, if you're facing a Notice of Allegations from SafeSport now, you don't have time to waste.
 It's important to take action immediately to protect your rights, whether or not you trust SafeSport.

-What's the Process for a SafeSport Investigation?
+What's the Process for a SafeSport Investigation in Arizona?

 SafeSport has exclusive jurisdiction over Sexual Misconduct claims.
 These may include claims of sexual or gender-related harassment, nonconsensual sexual contact, sexual assault/rape, sexual exploitation (such as child pornography), and bullying/hazing of a sexual nature.
-SafeSport may also, in its discretion, exercise jurisdiction over physical and emotional misconduct claims.
+SafeSport may also, at its discretion, exercise jurisdiction over physical and emotional misconduct claims.

 A pivotal moment occurs after SafeSport completes its Preliminary Inquiry.
 One of three things will happen: (1) a formal investigation begins, including interviews of witnesses and collection of evidence to build the case against you; (2) an Informal Resolution is reached, where you admit to violating the Code in return for a non-sanction; or (3) an Administrative Closure occurs where there is insufficient evidence to move forward.

-Does SafeSport Have Jurisdiction Over Me?
+Does SafeSport Have Jurisdiction Over Me in Arizona?

 If you meet the definition of a "Participant" under the SafeSport Code, then the answer is yes.
 In general, a Participant is any individual who is a member, or seeking to become a member, of a National Governing Body (NGB), Local Affiliated Organization (LAO), or the United States Olympic & Paralympic Committee (USOPC).
 The definition also includes employees and board members of an NGB, LAO, and the USOPC.